Dhammerr6304/farlore/README.md

 * **No** Farcaster integration (for now).
 * **No** Zora integration (we'll use a simple ERC-721 contract first).
 * **No** user profiles or complex social features.

+---

+## 📊 Agentic Workflow Blueprint
+For detailed implementation-ready workflows that align with the vision (including Gemini/Claude model configurations, data pipelines, outputs, and success metrics), see [WORKFLOWS.md](./WORKFLOWS.md).